Photo credit: Creative Commons - chaiwithchrist.com

 During Times of Spiritual Lukewarmness

-There are inevitable times in life when your delight in God grows lukewarm.
-There are times when your heart longs for satisfaction in something—anything—other than God and his riches.
-In these times your worship can become marked by a lukewarm formality.
+There will inevitably be times when your delight in God grows lukewarm.
+Your heart might long for satisfaction in something—anything—other than God and His riches.
+In these periods, your worship can become marked by a detached formality.

 Revelation 3:15-16 NIV I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.

-Your time in prayer and God’s Word can become cold duty and you look with dread at the times of fellowship with other Christians.
-You may neglect the pursuit of communion with God, and instead treat your relationship with him as just another of life’s joyless duties.
-In these times you may be sure that Satan is close at hand to tempt you, to draw you even further from God and even deeper into lesser pleasures.
-Your heart is already marked by lukewarmness and he longs to chill it even more.
-Fight!
+Your time in prayer and God’s Word can feel like a cold duty, and you might dread fellowship with other Christians.
+You may neglect pursuing communion with God, treating your relationship with Him as just another of life’s joyless obligations.
+In these times, you can be sure that Satan is close at hand, ready to tempt you, drawing you even further from God and deeper into lesser pleasures.
+Your heart is already cooling, and he longs to chill it even more.
 Fight right now to restore the joy of your salvation.

 During Times of Spiritual Highs

-Just as temptation may be close behind your spiritual doldrums, it may also be lurking close behind your spiritual heights.
-You can observe this very thing in the life of Paul, who was given the great gift of being caught up to the third heaven and seeing Christ there.
-Yet immediately he was visited by Satan (2 Corinthians 12:7) who tried to discourage and crush him.
+Just as temptation can be close behind your spiritual lows, it may also be lurking right after your spiritual peaks.
+You can observe this in the life of Paul, who received the immense gift of being caught up to the third heaven and seeing Christ.
+Yet, immediately after, he was visited by Satan who tried to discourage and crush him.

 God loves to bless us with those times of freedom and pleasure.
-We love to be blessed by him in this way!
-But temptation may lie close at hand.
-In those times of great spiritual enjoyment you may be so satisfied in your current state that you begin to neglect the means of grace, you stop fighting sin, you accept this delight as your due.
-You may even brag about the heights you have reached, and all but beg God to chasten and humble you.
+We cherish being blessed by Him in this way!
+But temptation can still be close at hand.
+In those moments of great spiritual enjoyment, you might become so satisfied with your current state that you begin to neglect the means of grace, stop fighting sin, or accept this delight as your due.
+You might even boast about the heights you've reached, almost begging God to chasten and humble you.
 Enjoy soaring to those spiritual heights, but do not cease from guarding your heart, mind, and soul.
-In fact, be especially vigilant in those times.
+In fact, be especially vigilant during those times.

-In times of self-confidence you can be sure you will soon enter into sore temptation.
-This was exactly the case with Peter who, on the final night of Jesus’ life, bragged that he would never desert his Savior.
-Yet within hours he had not only abandoned him but denied him three times.
-His self-confidence allowed him to compare himself with others and boast, “Though they may forsake you, I will not.”
-And still he fell gravely at the very first opportunity.
+In times of self-confidence, you can be sure you're about to enter into significant temptation.
+This was precisely Peter's experience.
+On the final night of Jesus’ life, he boasted that he would never desert his Savior.
+Yet, within hours, he had not only abandoned Him but denied Him three times.
+His self-confidence allowed him to compare himself with others and declare, "Though they may forsake you, I will not."
+And still, he fell gravely at the very first opportunity.

-This world is full of temptations custom-crafted to appeal to every depraved heart.
-The greater your confidence in your ability to overcome these sins in your own strength and the greater your confidence that these sins cannot sway you, the greater the likelihood you will be tempted with them and the greater the likelihood you will fall into them.
+This world is full of temptations, custom-crafted to appeal to every vulnerable heart.
+The greater your confidence in your ability to overcome these sins in your own strength, and the greater your belief that these sins cannot sway you, the more likely you are to be tempted by them and to fall into them.
 Beware of self-confidence and flee from its first awakenings.
 Trust always, only, ever in Christ.

 Expect Temptation, Resist Temptation

 Temptation will come.
 It will come to you.
-It may come in times of prosperity, times of lukewarmness, times of spiritual excitement, or times of dangerous self-confidence.
+It may arrive during times of prosperity, lukewarmness, spiritual excitement, or dangerous self-confidence.
 Be especially vigilant in those times!
-But always remember that even when temptation is inevitable, succumbing to temptation is not.
+But always remember that even when temptation is inevitable, succumbing to it is not.
 God promises it.

 You must, and you can, endure.